-What you need to know about SIDS and daycares
+What parents need to know about SIDS and its link to daycares

 As a parent, you should make sure that whoever is looking after your infant knows about the proper sleeping practices.

 What makes Sudden Infant Death Syndrome (SIDS) so terrifying is the fact that it strikes without rhyme or reason.
 It’s fast and affects even healthy infants, and there are still so many questions about the condition that need answers.

 Unlike most conditions, SIDS rarely exhibit specific symptoms.

 “Most SIDS diagnoses come only after all other possible causes of death have been ruled out through a review of the infant's medical history, sleeping environment, and autopsy,” says a Kids Health article.